Obnoxieux/web-dbt-astro/blog/website-2025-update.md

 ---
-title: 'Website 2025 Update'
+title: "Website 2025 Update"
-author: 'David'
+author: "David"
-description: 'Read about the groundbreaking changes to my personal website that nobody visits.'
+description: "Read about the groundbreaking changes to my personal website that nobody visits."
 pubDate: 2025-08-01
 ---